Shoe Material Symbols – What Do They Mean?

 Other materials: This symbol refers to the outer sole of the shoe which is a man-made material.
 Some of the materials used for the sole of the shoes are PVC (plastic), wood and rubber.
 This symbol also means animal-free materials.

 Coated leather: This symbol refers to a surface layer of a chemical such as polyurethane that is applied to the grain side of the leather.
 This material makes the shoe much cheaper than a genuine leather shoe and has a consistent surface finish.
-Some of the main disadvantages of coated leather are that it doesn’t look or feels like genuine leather, it doesn’t breathe as well, and it is less flexible.
+Some of the main disadvantages of coated leather are that it doesn’t look or feel like genuine leather, it doesn’t breathe as well, and it is less flexible.

 Are You Looking for Vegan Shoes for Your Children?